 Inspect your connection to make sure there is enough solder holding the pieces together.
 Trim any leads of solder using your shears and then your piece is ready to be cleaned and polished using a brass brush or pumice powder!

-When your soldering projects grow past beginner stages, contact one of the professionals at Tampa Steel and we’ll be sure to help with all the big projects you have in mind.
+When your soldering projects grow past beginner stages, contact one of the professionals at Tampa Steel & Supply and we’ll be sure to help with all the big projects you have in mind.